quantumlib/Stim/doc/usage_command_line.md

 <a name="m2d"></a>
 ### stim m2d

-*Convert measurement data to detection event data.*
+*Convert measurement data into detection event data.*

+Takes measurement data from stdin, and a circuit from the file given to `--circuit`.
+Converts the measurement data into detection event data based on annotations in the circuit.
+Outputs detection event data to stdout.

 Note that this conversion requires taking a reference sample from the circuit, in order to determine whether the measurement sets defining the detectors and observables have an expected parity of 0 or an expected parity of 1.
+To get the reference sample, a noiseless stabilizer simulation of the circuit is performed.

 stdin: The measurement data, in the format specified by --in_format.